 Convicted Falls killer sentenced

 Oct.
-2—LOCKPORT — A Falls teen will serve 15, not 30, years in prison for his conviction of gunning down a man during a mid-summer rush hour on Ferry Avenue in 2020.
+2—A Falls teen will serve 15, not 30, years in prison for his conviction of gunning down a man during a mid-summer rush hour on Ferry Avenue in 2020.

 State Supreme Court Justice Richard C. Kloch Sr. handed down the sentence Friday morning to Geoffrey O. Sandiford after a previous proceeding ground to a halt in a battle over the length of the teen's prison term.